 Nevertheless, roaches don’t bite extensively.
 They typically feed on scraps and throw out food, and not on blood.
 But will bite when there is no food available around and the only option is to check whether you are something eatable or not.
 But, if there is a garbage dump around, then they will always go for the dump rather than bite.

 Effect of Bug Bites

 The primary difference between a cockroach bite and a bed bug bite is the effect the bites cause.
 When bed bugs bite, they inject a salivary chemical compound that numbs the bite site, and you don’t feel their bites at all.
 This allows them to feed comfortably without disturbing you.

 But, after some time, your body’s histamine process is triggered, and the bites become red, swollen, and itchy.
-If there is a significantly large bed bug infestation, then you may end up having dozens of bites in a single night.
+If there is a remarkably extensive bed bug infestation, you may end up with multiple bites overnight.